AllanWerner/terraform_modular_web_deploy/README.md

-# Terraform Modular Web Deploy
+# Terraform Modular Web Deploy on AWS

 Infrastructure-as-Code project that provisions a web server on AWS using a **modular Terraform** design and a **remote S3 backend** with state locking.